-- 1. Rotary Youth Exchange, RYLA, Rotary Friendship Exchange, Rotaract, or Interact - 2.
+- 1. Rotary Youth Exchange, RYLA, Rotary Friendship Exchange, Rotaract, or Interact; - 2.
 International travel for youth under the age of 18, unless accompanied by their parents or guardians - 3.
-New construction of any permanent structure in which individuals live, work, or spend a significant amount of time, such as buildings (hospitals), containers, and mobile homes, or of structures in which individuals carry out any type of activity including manufacturing and processing.
-If the grant depends on the construction of a building, the construction must be funded by additional club/district funds.
-This restriction does not apply to low cost shelters and simple schools. - 4.
-Renovations to complete buildings that are partially constructed (including buildings with only the exterior completed) but have never been occupied or operational - 5.
-Travel for staff of a cooperating organization involved in a humanitarian project - 6.
-Activities primarily implemented by an organization other than Rotary - 7.
-Humanitarian projects that consist primarily of research-oriented projects or data collection - 8.
-Humanitarian projects that consist solely of individual travel expenses - 9.
-Undergraduate (Bachelor's degree) studies - 10.
+New construction of or additions to any structure in which individuals live, work, or engage in any gainful activity, such as buildings (hospitals), containers, and mobile homes, or of structures in which individuals carry out manufacturing or processing activities. - 4.
+Travel for staff of a cooperating organization involved in a humanitarian project - 5.
+Activities primarily implemented by an organization other than Rotary - 6.
+Humanitarian projects that consist primarily of research-oriented projects or data collection - 7.
+Humanitarian projects that consist solely of individual travel expenses - 8.
+Undergraduate (Bachelor's degree) studies - 9.
 Multiple unrelated projects under one grant